B1.2 Compare and order whole numbers up to and including 1000, in various contexts.

 It is also a question of identifying the characteristics of the numbers by observing what is similar or different between them.
 For example, for the numbers 712, 534 and 826, we notice:

-• that all numbers are greater than 500;
+- that all numbers are greater than 500;

-• that the 3 numbers are even;
+- that the three numbers are even;

-The ability to compare numbers allows students to develop their number sense and this exploration gives them a foundation for later ordering.
+The ability to compare numbers allows students to develop their number sense and this exploration gives them a foundation for ordering.

 Order Relationships